Job Details

 • Has a commitment to equal opportunities.

-• Preferably has life skills and expertise, which can be usefully, utilised in the youth work programme, e.g. cooking, cleaning, budgeting, music, arts, sports, outdoor activities, health awareness, and street culture
+• Preferably has life skills and expertise (e.g. cooking, cleaning, budgeting, music, arts, sports, outdoor activities, health awareness, street culture).

 • Has good communication skills and is able to relate to young people and adults in a positive way.